HTTP-APIs/http-apis.github.io/Design.md

 hydrus allows the developer to take advantage of this powerful description by abstracting away the complexity of RDF and to work on the REST interface layer.
 This multi-layered architecture allows REST APIs to work with automated clients and leverage new powerful ways of querying the data.

-hydrus multi=layered architecture is described below from its foundationals classes in the ORM to the interface layer.
+hydrus multi-layered architecture is described below from its foundationals classes in the ORM to the interface layer.

 Table of contents
 -------------